RedSnicker/RedSnicker/README.md

 - 👋 Hey kids.
 My name is @RedSnicker
-- 👀 I’m interested in Anything developement related
+- 👀 I’m interested in Anything fun
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning on harvard on how to create Artificial Intelligence In Python, and Java
 - 📫 You can contact me inside Discord! my name is Redsnicker
 - 😄 Pronouns: I Dont care, You could use She/Her, Use any you want.
 I'm not An entitled gay dude (no offense lgbtq's)
 - ⚡ Fun fact: I'm Currently working on two projects!
 Chest Solutions And Arcane